yingcom/yingcom.github.io/src/_content/post/2021-04-23/cli-digital-audio.md

 Checking meta data is the first step in quality control.
 You can extract the meta data of a single audio file with the command `sh> ffprobe <input>` in FFmpeg, or use `sh> soxi <input1> [input2] [input3]` to display information for multiple audio files with SoX.

 SoX only supports audio formats that are not patent-encumbered or of which the patent has expired.
 For exmple, it can process audio files with an extension of `md>mp3`, `md>wav`, `md>aiff`, `md>flac`, `md>vorbis`, `md>opus`, `md>ogg`, but cannot read the compatible audio bitstreams inside `md>webm`, `md>mp4`, `md>m4a` or `md>m4b` containers.
 For a complete list of the supported audio formats, please refer to the official [documentation](http://sox.sourceforge.net/soxformat.html).
-For files that cannot be handled by SoX, FFmpeg is here to rescue.
-It can transcode or transmux (changing containers without re-encoding) almost any audio with decent quality by default.
+For files that cannot be processed by SoX, FFmpeg is here to rescue.
+It can transcode or transmux (changing containers without re-encoding) audio in almost any format with decent quality by default.

 Playback is an intuitive way to check for potential problems.
-Both FFmpeg and Sox allows you to play audio with compatible format in the terminal.
+Both FFmpeg and Sox allows you to play audio with compatible formats in the terminal.
 FFmpeg ships a `sh> ffplay` command for multimedia playback.
-The `sh> -nodisp` flag is optional if you don't want a graphical display in playback.
+The `sh> -nodisp` flag is optional if you don't want the graphical display in playback.

 ```sh
 ffplay input.wav -nodisp